-The works selected for POLITICAL AFFAIRS – Language is not innocent share a visceral, affective resonance, able to transform ideas and concepts into a physical experience.
+The works selected for Political Affairs – Language Is Not Innocent, share a visceral, affective resonance, able to transform ideas and concepts into a physical experience.
 The exhibition, composed by drawings, prints, sculptures, performative sound installations and other medium, attempts to shed light on the process of how subjectivities and personal experiences are products of the images and the concepts that circulate around and through us, historically and daily.
 It also offers new and contradictory readings of our current time, questioning its complexity.
-Many artists strategically adopt the language of politics and mass media, of cinema and literature, to reveal the conventions, stereotypes, behavioral patterns, entrenched opinions, and taboos to which our society accommodates.
-In the context of an era in which political communication structures and channels have radically changed due to the development of technology, the exhibition gives an insight into how artists address and elaborate the mutation of language in the political sphere and in the communicative form of negotiation.
+Many artists strategically adopt the language of politics and mass media, of cinema and literature, to reveal the conventions, stereotypes, behavioral patterns, entrenched opinions and taboos to which our society accommodates.
+In the context of an era in which political communication structures and channels have radically changed due to the development of technology, the show gives an insight into how artists address and elaborate the mutation of language in the political sphere and in the communicative form of negotiation.

 Generally speaking, political language is a battle ‘for words with words’ that aims to influence public opinion.
 As Max Frisch wrote: ‘The artist looks at what is around him.
 By countering the idioms of political language with a different language, the language of his experience, he exposes the language of power as language of power, as a deceptive language (…).In a democratic society, we not only need ‘counter-powers’ within political language, we also need ‘counter-positions’ to power outside of it.
 Only in this balance can freedom provide the fresh air that we citizens need to breathe.’